-Information on the Covid-19 testing protocol for internationals in Leuven
+Information on the Covid-19 testing protocol for internationals coming to Leuven

 You didn't receive a testing code but were expecting one?
 Call 02 214 19 19 for further information.